Flatheaded appletree borer, Chrysobothris femorata

 Cultural control

-Lastly, removing larvae by hand is a labor-intensive but effective strategy.
+Removing larvae by hand is a labor-intensive but effective strategy.
 Bark should be assessed for pinholes exuding sawdust.
-Using a knife, cut the bark in this area and use care to not cause further damage to the tree.
+Using a knife, the bark in this area can be cut while using care to avoid further damage to the tree.
 A hooked wire can be used to impale and remove individual larvae from the tree.

 Biological control